Generalized Zurek's bound on the cost of an individual classical or quantum computation

 Our protocol consists of 9 steps, which are described in \tabref{achieve}.
 The third column in \tabref{achieve} shows the approximate state of subsystems $X\times M$ at the end of each step.
 (The approximations become exact in the limit of slow driving, idealized bath, complete relaxation to equilibrium, and infinitely peaked energy functions $\eta\to\infty$.)
 It can be verified that the protocol maps $X$ from input state $\vert x\rangle$ to output state $\vert y\rangle$ sampled from $\approx p(y\vert x)$, while the memory subsystem $M$ starts and ends arbitrarily close to the pure state $\vert\varnothing\rangle$.
-Note that the protocol starts and ends on the same Hamiltonian, (\ref{eq:h1}).
+Note also that the protocol starts and ends on the same Hamiltonian, (\ref{eq:h1}).
 The protocol is effectively classical, in that it does not exploit coherence or entanglement, even though it may be implemented on a quantum system.

 We emphasize a few aspects of our construction.
-First, the \emph{Copy }step does not violate the no-cloning theorem, since $\vert x\rangle$ is assumed to come from the fixed orthonormal basis $\{\vert s\rangle\}_{s\in\{0,1\}^{*}}$.
-Second, $\chi_{x'}$ and $\mu_{m}$, as appear in (\ref{eq:h1}), (\ref{eq:h2}), (\ref{eq:h3}), and (\ref{eq:h5}), refer to arbitrary ``baseline'' energy values for $X$ and $M$ respectively (our results do not depend on the choice of $\chi$ and $\mu$).
-Third, $\eta\gg0$ refers to a large energy value that favors equilibrium correlations between $X$ and $M$ under the Hamiltonian (\ref{eq:h2}), and favors equilibrium reset of $M$ to state $\vert\varnothing\rangle$ under the Hamiltonian (\ref{eq:h5}).
-We usually consider the limit $\eta\to\infty$.
-Fourth, $\omega_{y'm}$ in (\ref{eq:h4}) refers to a set of energy values over $X\times M$ which may be chosen freely, which we will return to below.
-Finally, two of the steps \emph{(Compute} and \emph{Reset}) involve thermodynamically reversible feedback control operations, as discussed above (see also \citep[Section 5.1, ][]{reeb_improved_2014}).
+First, the \emph{Copy }step does not violate the no-cloning theorem, since $\vert x\rangle$ is assumed to come from the fixed orthonormal basis $\{\vert\sysstate\rangle\}_{\sysstate\in\{0,1\}^{*}}$.
+Second, two of the steps \emph{(Compute} and \emph{Reset}) involve thermodynamically reversible feedback control operations, as discussed above (see also \citep[Section 5.1, ][]{reeb_improved_2014}).
+Third, there are three energy functions $\chi,\mu,\omega$ and a scalar $\eta$ that appear in our construction, which may be chosen somewhat arbitrarily.
+The energy functions $\chi$ and $\mu$, which appear in (\ref{eq:h1}), (\ref{eq:h2}), (\ref{eq:h3}), and (\ref{eq:h5}), refer to arbitrary ``baseline'' energy values for $X$ and $M$ respectively.
+The scalar $\eta\gg0$ refers to a large energy value that favors equilibrium correlations between $X$ and $M$ under the Hamiltonian (\ref{eq:h2}), and favors equilibrium reset of $M$ to state $\vert\varnothing\rangle$ under the Hamiltonian (\ref{eq:h5}).
+We usually consider very large $\eta$, approaching the limit $\eta\to\infty$.
+The energy function $\omega$ in (\ref{eq:h4}) refers to a set of energy values over $X\times M$, which we will return to below.
+Below we will assume that $\chi,\mu,\omega$ and $\eta$ are algorithmically simple (i.e., there exists a short program to compute their values).